HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

 significantly alter levels.

 Subsampling duplicate reads works best with tall, narrow ChIP enrichment, such as site-specific DNA-binding factors.
-For very broad, weak enrichment, such as certain broad histone marks or certain chromatin factors, turning off duplication sub-sampling may give better results.
+For very broad enrichment, such as certain broad histone marks or certain chromatin factors, turning off duplication sub-sampling may give better results.

-*Note* that if duplicate subsampling is used (default), then it's best to avoid sources of artificial duplicates, such as mitochondrial chromosome, rDNA loci, repetitive elements, known hot spots, etc. These can artificially inflate duplication rates.
-If necessary, call peaks on the Input or reference sample alone, and use the egregious peaks as a blacklist.

 ## Simple Peak call

 To call peaks on a single ChIPSeq sample with multiple replicates, call the